Hammer Curls are a staple to any bicep routine. If you are looking to develop long and bulging biceps check out these tips on proper hammer Curls.

-- Movement performed too fast.
-If movement is performed too fast, it will not allow full usage of all muscle fibers.
+- The movement is performed too fast.
+If the movement is performed too fast, you will not allow full usage of all muscle fibers.

-- Using too much weight.
+- You are using too much weight.
 A mistake for many lifters is trying to lift too much weight.
-Make sure to use correct weight, without cheating, this will allow you to use proper form and full range of motion.
+Make sure to use correct weight, without cheating.
+You will not allow yourself to have proper form and complete range of motion.

-- Moving weight past tension point.
-If you move the weight past the tension point at top of this movement this will allow your forearm and bicep to rest, thus not allowing as mush muscular gains hoped for.
+- You are moving weight past tension point.
+If you move the weight past the tension point at the top of this movement, this will allow your forearm and bicep to rest, thus not allowing as great of substantial gains as you are hoping for.

-- Supination of wrist.
-If you twist your wrist with this exercise you will take tension off the forearm and put the tension on your bicep, as in a dumbbell curl.
+- Supination of the wrist.
+If you twist your wrist with this exercise, you will take tension off the forearm and put the tension on your bicep, as in a dumbbell curl.